lgommans/OS3-Anki/README.md

 With Ctrl+I (or File -> Import) you can import decks.
 Use "Allow HTML" when importing these decks.

+## Contributing

 To add changes, request write permissions so you can push to the repository.
-Export the deck using Ctrl+E (or File -> Export) and use the 'Export format' "Cards in Plain Text" of the deck that you changed.
+Export the deck using File -> Export.
+The format "Cards in Plain Text" is preferred, but you can use a binary package as well if you have pictures or something.

-Please add an `-info.txt` file if you want to add comments on a card deck.
+Use an `-info.txt` file to comment on a card deck, e.g. give status such as "todo: architecture slides 44-64".

+If your contributions fit in an existing deck, just add them to that deck.
+Feel free to remove cards (if you're quite sure they're silly), improve cards, merge/split cards, etc.